alexcarrilloar/blog/content/posts/whatsappbot/index.md

 **(Fortunately, he didn’t ask me to fix his printer — close call. 😅)**

-Instead, he leaned in a bit and asked,
+Instead, he asked,

 **“Hey, would it be too complicated to build something that sends images to patients via WhatsApp?”**

 He explained to me that sometimes he loses track of which patients need to receive their eye scans, and other times he just forgets because of how busy his schedule gets.

-Turns out, he already has a marketing team using a WhatsApp Business account, but none of them know how to do it.
+He already works with a media agency that has a WhatsApp Business account, but none of them know how to do it.

 Challenge accepted. 💪